alexandrainst/danlp/docs/models/embeddings.md

 | [wiki.da.swv](https://fasttext.cc/docs/en/pretrained-vectors.html)| fastText | Wikipedia | 312.956 | Char N-gram | Skipgram | [Facebook AI Research](https://research.fb.com/category/facebook-ai-research/) |
 | forward_embedding backward_embedding | Flair | Wikipedia + Europarl | | Char | LM | [Alexandra Institute](https://alexandra.dk/uk) |

-Embeddings is a way of representing text as vectors of floats, and can be calculated both for for words -, sentences - or documents embeddings.
+Embeddings is a way of representing text as vectors of floats, and can be calculated both for words -, sentences - or documents embeddings.
 There exist different models for training embeddings, and roughly it can be deviated into static and dynamic embeddings.
 The static is providing a look up of the vector representation for each word in the vocabulary e.g a word2vec model.
 Another example is the fastText embeddings which uses n-gram characters as units, and therefor is robust to e.g misspellings.
 The dynamic embeddings is contextual in the sense that the embeddings of each word is dependent on the sentence they appear in.
 In that way homonyms get different vector representations.
 An example of this is the Flair model where the embeddings is taken from a language model learning to predict the next character in a sentence.
 But a lot of ways and models exist to create such embeddings, and it is important to think of how the embeddings is trained and of what data it is trained on.
 For example if a bias (e.g gender bias) occur in the data it will be present in the embeddings as well.

 ## Using word embeddings for analysis